jscanass/jscanass.github.io/index.md

 ### Other

 *   *Hiking and Running.* I endorse the [philosophical manifesto](https://www.harukimurakami.com/book/what-i-talk-about-when-i-talk-about-running-a-memoir) by Murakami about running.
 I try to expand this in different landscapes.
 Sometimes, I track my running activity on [Strava](https://www.strava.com/athletes/13042082).
-*   *Music.* I'm a professional ~~bug~~ collector of [playlists](https://open.spotify.com/user/jscanass/playlists).
+*   *Music.* I'm a ~~bug~~ collector of [playlists](https://open.spotify.com/user/jscanass/playlists).
-*  *Films and Literature.* I found [Cormac McCarthy’s tips](https://www.nature.com/articles/d41586-019-02918-5) for short tales very similar to [Roberto Bolaño's](https://lithub.com/roberto-bolanos-best-advice-for-writing-short-stories-is-pretty-wild/) advice on how to write a great science paper.
+*  *Films and Literature.* I found [Cormac McCarthy’s tips](https://www.nature.com/articles/d41586-019-02918-5) for short tales very similar to [Roberto Bolaño's](https://lithub.com/roberto-bolanos-best-advice-for-writing-short-stories-is-pretty-wild/) advice on how to write a great science papers.

 ### Contact

-juan.canas (at) ucl.ac.uk
+If you want to talk about anything above, feel free to email me at juan.canas (at) ucl.ac.uk